kluxa/cs2521-19t2/README.md

   - Deletion

-- Make sure you know how to solve linked list questions using diagrams (it will change your life)
+- Make sure you know how to solve linked list questions using diagrams (it can save your life)

 - Get some practice with linked list prac questions
   - Sample midterm